gordianknotC/nxp_note/aqueduct/codec.md

 > ⚡ If there is no codec in the repository for the content type of a  `Response`, the body object must be a  `List<int>`  or  `Stream<List<int>>`.
 >  📘 If you find yourself converting data prior to setting it as a body object, it may make sense to add your own codec to  `CodecRegistry`.

-A request's body always starts as a list of bytes and is decoded into Dart objects.
-To decode a JSON request body, it first must be decoded from the list of UTF8 bytes into a string.
+> ⚡ A request's body always starts as a **list of bytes** and is decoded into Dart objects.
+To decode a JSON request body, it first must be decoded from the **list of UTF8** bytes into a **string**.

 It is possible that a client could omit the charset in its content-type header.
 Codecs added to  `CodecRegistry`  may specify a default charset to interpret a charset-less content-type.
 When a codec is added to the repository, if content-type's charset is non-null, that is the default.
 For example, the JSON codec is added like this:
 ```dart
 CodecRegistry.defaultInstance.add(
   ContentType("application", "json", charset: "utf-8"),